1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > Lord for carrying out a particular type of action, can be

 > engaged in Krsna consciousness.
-It is beyond
+It is then beyond

 > contamination by sinful reactions, exactly as the lotus